The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

 Can I use the 5% Deposit Scheme alongside the WA First Home Owner Grant?

-Yes.
-The two schemes operate independently.
-If you’re building a new home that meets the FHOG criteria, you may be eligible for the $10,000 WA First Home Owner Grant at the same time as using the 5% Deposit Scheme.
+Potentially, yes.
+The two schemes operate separately.
+If you are building or buying a new home that meets the WA First Home Owner Grant criteria, you may be eligible for the $10,000 grant at the same time as using the 5% Deposit Scheme.
 First home buyer transfer duty concessions may also apply.
-Your broker can confirm what you’re eligible for based on your specific purchase.
+Confirm eligibility with the relevant government body, your lender and your broker before relying on any grant or concession.

 Are there income caps?

-No. Income caps were removed under the October 2025 expansion of the Scheme.
-Previously, singles were limited to $125,000 a year and couples to $200,000 combined; those tests no longer apply.
+No. Income caps were removed from 1 October 2025.
+Previously, singles and couples were subject to income thresholds, but those tests no longer apply under the expanded Scheme.

 Are permanent residents eligible?

 Yes.
-Both Australian citizens and permanent residents aged 18 or over can use the Scheme.
-Permanent resident eligibility has been part of the Scheme since 2023.
+Australian citizens and permanent residents aged 18 or over may be eligible, provided they meet the other Scheme and lender requirements.

 Are the places limited?